horizontalsystems/blockchain-crypto-guides/guides/defi/en/1-defi-explained.md

 ## DeFi History

-Bitcoin and Ethereum are the original decentralized finance systems.
+Bitcoin and Ethereum are the DeFi systems.
 Both are now controlled by large networks of distributed computers, not central authorities.

-1. [Bitcoin](../../token_guides/en/bitcoin.md) was the first blockchain which paved the way for decentralized finance by allowing people to transact in Bitcoin (BTC) without the need for a third-party to execute that transaction.
+1. [Bitcoin](../../token_guides/en/bitcoin.md) was the first blockchain which paved the way for decentralized finance by allowing people to transact in Bitcoin (BTC) without the need for a third party to execute that transaction.
 Today, Bitcoin blockchain handles on average [300K transactions a day](https://bitinfocharts.com/comparison/bitcoin-transactions.html#1y).

 2. Few years later, [Ethereum](../../token_guides/en/ethereum.md) took the idea further and enabled conditional transactions.
 It enabled programmers to build complex financial services that are always online, censorship resistant and autonomous.